moritz-hanke/DAGGR/README.md

   defines how each variable is computed.
 This code is topologically sorted, meaning a variable’s dependencies are defined before it is used.
+- \*igraph object\*\*: the visNetwork is transformed to an igraph object that can be further processed.
 - **Node Attributes**: A table summarizing all nodes and their properties.